-Mid-Engine Corvette C8 Makes Surprise Appearance At NCM Bash
+Mid-Engined Corvette C8 Makes Surprise Appearance At NCM Bash

 In addition, you would notice that the 'Vette fanatics were already present at the roundabout as the C8 approaches.
 That's because according to the corvetteblogger.com, word got out during the event that the Corvette C8 would indeed make a surprise appearance at the said event at around 12 noon.

-True to its word, the Corvette C8 was welcomed with applauds and cheering from the bystanders of the NCM event in Kentucky.
+Our friends from MidEngineCorvetteForum.com were also on hand for the event, and they came fully prepared to capture the supercar on camera.
+The high-resolution photo gallery above comes to us courtesy of the forum and Craig Marcho, and it's easily the most detailed look we've had of the car so far.
+We also suggest jumping over to the forum for additional images.

+Unfortunately, it appears Chevrolet was expecting more than a few cameras, as this particular prototype is rife with false body panels beneath the camouflage coverings, especially along the sides.
+The side vents are exaggerated, but this close look does suggest the C8's nose sits lower to the ground and comes to more of a point in the middle.

-There's not much information about the C8 as of this moment, but it is speculated that Chevy will use a naturally aspirated 6.2-liter V8 producing upwards of 460 horsepower.
+There's not much official information about the C8 as of this moment, but it is speculated that Chevy will use a naturally aspirated 6.2-liter V8 producing upwards of 460 horsepower.
 That makes a lot of sense considering the solid exhaust note that car has made.

 As mentioned, the Corvette C8 is set to be launched on July 18, 2019.
 The bulk of the details will be revealed on that date but for now, keep your eyes peeled for more information about the upcoming supercar as much as we do.